nestjs/docs.nestjs.com/content/microservices/grpc.md

 Nest applications can act as gRPC clients, consuming services defined in `.proto` files.
 You access remote services through a `ClientGrpc` object.
 You can obtain a `ClientGrpc` object in several ways.

 The preferred technique is to import the `ClientsModule`.
 Use the `register()` method to bind a package of services defined in a `.proto` file to an injection token, and to configure the service.
 The `name` property is the injection token.
 For gRPC services, use `transport: Transport.GRPC`.
-The `options` property is an object with the same properties described <a href="microservices/grpc#options">above</a>.
+The `options` property is an object with the same properties described [above](https://docs.nestjs.com/microservices/grpc#options).

 ```typescript
 imports: [